cve-search/CveXplore/docs/backend/settings.rst

 --------

-The backend by default looks for an .env file in ``${HOME}/.cvexplore`` folder, if certain values need to be overwritten you can do it there.
+The backend by default looks for an .env file in ``${HOME}/.cvexplore`` folder, if certain values need to be overwritten you can do it either there or pass them directly as environment variables.

 The following config variables are the configuration settings for the backend: